ImplFerris/esp32-book/src/wifi/access-point/index.md

 This will open a screen asking you to select options.

+- First, select the option "Enable unstable HAL features."
-- Select the option "Enables Wi-Fi via the esp-wifi crate.
-Requires alloc".
-It automatically selects the espa-alloc crate option also
+- Select the option "Enable allocations via the esp-alloc crate."
+- Now, you can enable "Enable Wi-Fi via esp-wifi crate."
 - Select the option "Adds embassy framework support".

 Just save it by pressing "s" in the keyboard.